elliotclowes/learnt.me/Film and TV/Film Ratings.md

 ## Notes
 - If a film is ==highlighted== in means it’s a particular favourite of mine or I consider it underrated/under-watched.
 - These are personal ratings, not objective ones.
-There are plenty of films here with an equal rating to an obviously technically superior film.
+There are plenty of films no here with an equal rating to an obviously technically superior film.
 But because they connected with me they have been given a high score.

 ## Ratings